-For FY10, in terms of prevention, the department used evidence-based approaches to prevent or reduce the misuse, use, and abuse of alcohol, tobacco, and other drugs (ATODs).
-The DAODAS Standard Survey focuses on core measures and includes measuring 30-day alcohol use; 30-day tobacco use; 30-day marijuana use; favorable attitudes toward ATOD use; perceived risk/harm of ATOD use; perceived peer attitudes toward ATOD use; perceived parental attitudes toward ATOD use; and decision-making.
-Outcomes ( indicates significance) for multi-session prevention education programs for youth ages 10 to 20 included: 27.5% reduction in the number of alcohol users; 19.2% reduction in the number of marijuana users; 15.4% reduction in the number of cigarette users; 29.5% reduction in the number of inhalant users; 28.3% reduction in the number of non-medical prescription drug users; 10.2% improvement in perceived risk/harm of ATOD use; and 4.6% improvement in decision-making skills.
-DAODAS has increased evidence-based programming, from 54 activities in FY04 to 81 activities in FY05, up to 145 in FY06, rising to 152 in FY07, 287 in FY08, 297 in FY09 and 296 in FY10.
+For FY11, in terms of prevention, the department used evidence-based approaches to prevent or reduce the misuse, use, and abuse of alcohol, tobacco, and other drugs (ATODs).
+The DAODAS Standard Survey focuses on core measures and includes measuring 30-day alcohol use; 30-day tobacco use; 30-day marijuana use; 30-day inhalant use; 30-day non-medical prescription drug use; favorable attitudes toward ATOD use; perceived risk/harm of ATOD use; perceived peer attitudes toward ATOD use; perceived parental attitudes toward ATOD use; and decision-making.
+Outcomes ( indicates significance) for multi-session prevention education programs for youth ages 10 to 20 during FY11 included: 16.3% reduction in the number of cigarette users; 18.2% reduction in the number of inhalant users; 26.8% reduction in the number of non-medical prescription drug users; 8.1% improvement in perceived risk/harm of ATOD use; and 1.8% improvement in decision-making skills.
+DAODAS has increased evidence-based programming, from 54 activities in FY04 to 248 in FY11.
 This increase in evidence-based prevention programming is directly related to one of the five directive goals (to increase evidence-based programming) and Goal 2 of the agency's Strategic Plan, to increase the effectiveness of prevention programs.
+The follow chart reflects recent significance levels in the reduction of a range of substances.

-Chart 7.1-1.
-(Source: DAODAS Division of Prevention - PIRE Evaluation - FY10)
+Chart 7.1-3.
+(Source: DAODAS Division of Program Accountability, Prevention Section - PIRE Evaluation - FY10)